-These cats love to climb and won’t be satisfied to stay on the ground.
+These cats love to climb and won’t be satisfied with staying on the ground.
 They also tend to “borrow” things they find interesting.

-Abyssinians work best as a pair to keep each other entertained.
-Otherwise, you might come home to find that your Abyssinian has turned the house upside down looking for something fun to do.
+The Abyssinians work best as a pair to keep each other entertained.
+Otherwise, you might come home to find that your Abyssinian has turned the house upside down, looking for something fun to do.

-Next in our list of the most trainable cat breeds is the adorable Bengal.
+Next on our list of the most trainable cat breeds is the adorable Bengal.
 While Bengals might look like wild cats, they’re quite affectionate and fun-loving.

 Unfortunately, they tend to play rough, and that’s why some people consider them an aggressive breed.

-Often owners say that it’s a good thing Bengals don’t have opposable thumbs because they will take apart everything to see how it work.
+Often, owners say that it’s a good thing Bengals don’t have opposable thumbs because they will take everything apart to see how it works.
 And rule the world, of course.

 #4 Maine Coon